ioulian/next-io-ghent-starter/README.md

 If you want to use JWT Auth presets, you'll need to use SSR and use AuthFetcher in `pages/_app.tsx`.

+## Build

+On build step, we run some basic production checks.
+You should disable them if they are not needed.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: